pearcebasmanm/rust-module/README.md

 - refresh foundry (F5)

 ## Releasing Workflow
-Whenever you push a changed to module.json it will created a new release automatically
+Whenever you push a changed to module.json it will create a new release automatically
 - Remember to change both the "version" field, and the url of the "download" field

 ## Current Limitations